Serbian Wikipedia: Bias

+In 2021, it was reported that alongside right-wing bias on Croatian Wikipedia, the project in Serbian was also susceptible to right-wing or nationalist bias and historical revisionism, according to Wikimedia Foundation's report.
 In 2024, the weekly magazine Vreme reported that Serbian Wikipedia includes content reflecting elements of Serbian nationalism and historical revisionism, particularly in articles related to the Yugoslav Wars.
 The report states that certain articles minimize or relativize Serbian war crimes and portray contentious historical figures (including war criminals) in a favorable light.
 Additionally, it described the use of passive language and editorial choices that obscure the accountability of domestic actors, leading to concerns about Serbian Wikipedia's adherence to its neutrality policy.

 A 2025 investigation by Radar raised questions about Serbian Wikipedia's coverage of ongoing political events in Serbia, specifically the large-scale anti‑corruption protests.
 According to the article, Serbian Wikipedia included language and framing aligned with pro‑government narratives.
 For example, protests were described using terms such as "an attempt at a colour revolution", with vague attribution, and associations were made between protests and separatist movements in Serbia.
 This kind of framing was described as a possible indication of political bias within editorial practices.

+On 30 March 2026, several users mentioned in the first Vreme article received global bans from Wikimedia projects.